dbist/ansible-roles/README.md

 TODO:
 1. the Vagrant machine is provisioned with time not synchronized, update the role to keep time up to date.

+GITHUB ACTION:
+1. this repo is powered by github action for `ansible-lint`, [link](https://github.com/marketplace/actions/ansible-lint).